Ingrown toenail

 A GP can:

-- check your toe to see if it's an ingrown toenail
+- check to see if you have an ingrown toenail

 - give you antibiotics if your toenail is infected